 • The site access is directly onto an ‘A’ class road, the A415 which is identified by Oxfordshire County Council as a designated lorry route.

 • Currently, around 68 lorries per hour travel along the A415 to the east of the site (averaged over 24 hours).

-• There will potentially be one lorry every 6 minutes on the Fullamoor Quarry access road, but these movements will dilute immediately as a result of turning left or right onto the main road (A415).
+• There will potentially be 8 lorries per hour on the Fullamoor Quarry access road, but these movements will dilute immediately as a result of turning left or right onto the main road (A415).

 • Hills manages its lorries with a real time GPS that continuously monitors vehicle locations and can identify where problem areas may arise and making the necessary adjustments.